OlivierSohn/hamazed/BACKLOG.md

-- Another optimization is to chose the type of "position change" command we send based on the relative location of successive elements: today we use exclusively the 2 dimensional version (9 bytes on average), but it would be more efficient to switch to the "go forward (optionally n times)" version (3 to 5 bytes) when the previously rendered element was on the same row.
+- Another optimization is to chose the type of "position change" command we send based on the relative location of successive elements: today we use exclusively the 2 dimensional version (9 bytes on average), but it would be more efficient to switch to
+  - the "go forward (optionally n times)" version (3 to 5 bytes) when the previously rendered element was on the same row.
+  - the "printStrLn "

 - measure if it's faster to buffer the string sent to putStr on our side

 - stats to see stdout buffer usage

+- test Unicode support (document, provide an example)

 ## Misc.